rbrignall/byrdle/README.md

 # Byrdle - with apologies to Wordle

+This is the code repository for the *old* version of Byrdle.
+We are in the process of moving to a new site.

-If you're looking to play the game, you should go to https://rbrignall.github.io/byrdle/
+If you're looking to play the game, you should go to https://www.byrdle.net.
+If you've played Byrdle on the old website, then on your first visit to the new site, simply press the button to start importing your statistics.

-Byrdle is a choral-music-themed parody of Wordle (https://www.powerlanguage.co.uk/wordle/), the original guessing game written by Josh Wardle.
+Byrdle is a choral-music-themed word guessing game, similar in style to Wordle.